blacktulipcreative/importer_jonathanPowell_20240415/README.md

 /db

 ```
+To view/delete records using the backend, you can do this using the rails console and then running your function in there (e.g. Person.destroy_all)

 All front end and backend code can be found in the same git repository.

-The following files have code in them:
+## The following files have code in them:

-Backend:
+### Backend:

 ```
 app/models: person, affiliation, location